Building a HS Mutiny system pair

 - 3) New additional IP address for the Secondary appliance

-Starting point: Trial mutiny system on a virtual appliance moving to physical HS pair
+Starting point: Mutiny system on a single or virtual appliance moving to physical HS pair.

 1.1 Upgrade your current mutiny trial to the current release